PedroMFN/PedroMFN/README.md

 <p>(My name is Pedro Mendonça, I'm 23 years old, I'm looking for an internship in the programming area.
 I have used other languages ​​to learn and improve my performance.)<br><br></p>

 <p>Uma mente brilhante não tem limite para criações incríveis, por isso o tempo aprimora e evolui nosso conhecimento para chegar ao topo e atingir nossos objetivos incríveis.</p>
+<p>A brilliant mind has no limit to incredible creations, so time improves and evolves our knowledge to reach the top and achieve our incredible goals. <br><br></p>

 <p align="center"><strong>LET'S EMBARK ON THIS JOURNEY OF INCREDIBLE ACHIEVEMENTS?</strong></p>&nbsp;